Pontcallec conspiracy: The conspiracy

 On 26 August 1718, a ruling prevented the Duke of Maine from taking advantage of the prerogatives granted by Louis XIV in his will, giving him a powerful incentive to overthrow the regency.
 Events unfolded rapidly; in Brittany it was rumored that the Duke of Maine wanted to recruit troops.
 Meanwhile, an "Act of Union", a list of local grievances, was drawn up and signed by several hundred Breton nobles.
 In September, the Count of Noyan, one of its authors, met with the Marquis de Pontcallec (1670–1720), a member of a well-known family and owner of a powerful fortress near Vannes.
 Along with a group of radicals Pontcallec hoped to organise a rebellion.
 Recruitment of support began among the middle-class farmers and local smugglers, traditional clients of the nobility of Brittany.
 When the War of the Quadruple Alliance between Spain and France broke out a Breton envoy was sent by Pontcallec's faction to the Spanish minister Giulio Alberoni.

 On 29 December 1718, the Duke and Duchess of Maine were arrested.
 Pontcallec pursued his plans and continued recruitment, while other aristocrats joined him.
 Threatened with being arrested for smuggling, he ordered a general meeting in Questembert which was attended by 200 supporters.
 However, no attempt to arrest him was made and the group dispersed.
 Nevertheless, the rally had been noted.
 In July, the Regent was informed.

 Meanwhile, the Spanish offered support to overthrow the Regent and install in his place Philip V or the Duke of Maine.
 None of this was originally planned, but was accepted by Pontcallec.
-On 15 August, a group of peasants led by Rohan of Pouldu forced a group Royal soldiers sent to enforce tax collection to retreat.
+On 15 August, a group of farmers led by Rohan of Pouldu forced a group Royal soldiers sent to enforce tax collection to retreat.
 In September, Pierre de Montesquiou entered Rennes at the head of an army of 15,000 men.
 At the same time, one of the conspirators was arrested at Nantes where he confessed everything.
 Alerted, Pontcallec's supporters took refuge in his castle.
 However, Pontcallec failed to organize his defenses, and only a dozen people responded to his call for aid.
 On 3 October, the Regent established a Board of justice to try the conspirators.

 Three frigates containing Irish troops were sent by the Spanish to Brittany.
 When the first ship landed it became apparent that the 2,000 troops sent would not be able to sustain a battle against the 15,000 strong Royal army without local support.
 The troops were reembarked, and some conspirators fled with them.
 Completely isolated, Pontcallec was betrayed and arrested on 28 December 1719.
 Seventy other participants were also detained.